Solar battery incentives and rebates

 Green Mountain Power storage programs

 While Vermont doesn't have any state-specific storage incentives, their primary utility–Green Mountain Power–has been a pioneer for residential energy storage in the US.
-In fact, Green Mountain Power offers a few different programs for energy storage: a bring-your-own-device program that provides a rebate for whatever battery you want to install, as well as a Tesla Powerwall Pilot program.
+In fact, Green Mountain Power offers a few different programs for energy storage: a bring-your-own-device program that provides a rebate for whatever battery you want to install (and up to $10,500 rebate), as well as a Tesla Powerwall lease program.

 - 100% free to use, 100% online